mavlink/qgc-user-guide/en/PlanView/PlanView.md

 > **Note** The list of available commands will depend on firmware and vehicle type.
 Examples may include: Waypoint, Start image capture, Jump to item (to repeat mission) and other commands.

-### Mission Settings
+### Mission Start

-The *Mission Settings* (Mission Start) panel is the first item in the mission command list (right of the screen).
+The *Mission Start* panel is the first item that appears in the mission command list.
-This allows you to specify default values for new waypoints/command, or to reapply these values to all waypoints.
-For example, you can change the altitude for all mission waypoints to the value you set in *Waypoint alt*.
+It contains a number of default settings that may affect the start or end of the mission.

 <img src="../../images/plan/MissionSettings.png" style="width: 200px;"/>

+- *Waypoint alt*:
+  - Sets the default altitude for the *first* item added to a plan (subsequent items take an initial altitude from the previous item).
+  - This can also be used to change the altitude of all items in a plan to the same value (you will be prompted if you change the value when there are items in a plan).
+- *Flight Speed*: Same as for *Waypoint alt* but affecting flight speed at each waypoint.
+- *Return to Launch*: Select checkbox to make the vehicle return to launch at the end of the mission.
+- *Planned Home Position*:
+  - Edit the altitude of the [Planned Home Position](#planned_home).
+  - Set the planned home position to the map centre.

 ## Further Info